nicobrevin/jruby-jsvc/README.markdown

 ## jruby-jsvc

-Run your jruby application as a unix daemon, taking advantage of the features you get in jsvc - http://commons.apache.org/daemon/
+Run your jruby application as a unix daemon, taking advantage of the features you get in jsvc - http://commons.apache.org/daemon/ working around the fact that you can't really `fork` from jruby.

-JSVC is the best way to run a java program (and hence jruby) as an init.d style daemon.
-Unfortunately, you can't fork in jruby like you would with MRI-ruby because the vm doesn't survive being forked (lots of important threads die).

-Using jsvc lets you can bring up your application in the foreground, check your db connection, ping a mail server or whatever your application needs to survive, possibly setuid (change user - jsvc options), before backgrounding it.
+With jruby-jsvc you can check your application is basically working while it is still attached to your console.
+Once it is, you daemonise it.
+This lets you do things like checking your db connection, binding to ports or whatever else your application will need to do to be considered running.

 ## How to create a jruby-jsvc daemon